 - This is a very breathable mattress.
 The two layers of coils promote airflow throughout the mattress, making the WinkBed a cooler sleeping mattress overall.

-- The WinkBed is easily one of the best innerspring mattresses on the market.
+- The WinkBed is easily one of the best innerspring mattresses and the best online mattresses on the market.

 - The dual coils should make this a long-lasting mattress.
 The coils are very durable, so the mattress should stand up to years of wear and tear.
 Take a look at our Saatva vs WinkBed comparison to see a mattress with a similar construction.